hoangduytran/blender-manual/manual/addons/mesh/3d_print_toolbox.rst

 Solid
    Checks for Non-Manifold edges and Bad Contiguous edges.

    Edges should connect to exactly 2 faces.
-In it connects to only one, it means there's a hole in the mesh.
+If it connects to only one, it means there's a hole in the mesh.
 More is also not allowed.
 These edges are considered Non-manifold.
    If one of the faces' normals is pointing in a different direction than its neighbors, its edges are marked as "Bad Contiguous".